TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - now i'm better prepared for future problems
 - perhaps the dissatisfaction stems from stubbornness? that i couldn't complete a day 100% on my own

+Day 24:

+- once again, thank you [mustafa](https://github.com/mustafaquraish) for making this 100 times easier to understand
+- today i've learned that i can understand logic better if it's written in (roughly) the same style as python code
+- i've also learned that these hard problems can be interpreted better by just manually taking an input and going through all the required steps
+- now that i think about it, something similar could (or should) have been done with day 20
+- but after 24 days, i've finally made it

 BONUS:

 - on 12/13 i got a bonus challenge as part of a competition for discord nitro/$100 steam credit